-Kate teaches Art & Design in the Upper Primary and secondary classes.
-She has a Certificate of Education and a first class degree in three dimensional ceramic design.
-Kate has over 18 years experience teaching Art and has taught in several local colleges.
+Kate teaches Art & Design in the Upper Primary and Secondary classes to GCSE.
+She has a Certificate of Education and a 1st Class Degree in Three Dimensional Ceramic Design.
+Kate has almost 20 years experience teaching Art and has taught in several local colleges.

-Se enjoys spending time with her family, cooking, swimming, walking and visiting galleries.
+She enjoys spending time with her girls, cooking, swimming, walking and visiting galleries.

 Hayley Young – Drama

-Hayley teaches drama to upper primary and secondary classes.
+Hayley teaches drama to Upper Primary and Secondary classes.
 She has lived in the local area for most of her life and has been teaching for the past seven years.
 She is married to Sam and they have a young son, Fred.
-She has a BA (Hons) degree in Primary Education and specialised in drama at the University of Winchester.
-She has a particular interest in music and theatre and when she has free time, she enjoys doing creative projects, practising yoga and attends weekly Zumba classes.
+She has a BA (Hons) degree in Primary Education and specialised in Drama at the University of Winchester.
+She has a particular interest in music and theatre and when she has free time, she enjoys making creative projects, yoga and attends weekly Zumba classes.

 Silvia Moreno Garcia-Campero – Spanish

-Silvia Moreno is a Spanish native Montessori MFL Teacher.
-In Spain, she taught Spanish children English Language.
-She loves her work in the NF small school, it’s sense of community and respectful exchange with Nature.
-She works through processes of exploration of the Spanish cultures, awakening curiosity, involvement and independent research.
-She also leads Spanish Clubs in other schools in Dorset.
-She has also been a Spanish Language instructor for adults.
+Silvia Moreno is a Spanish Montessori MFL Teacher.
+In Spain, she taught children English Language.
+She loves her work at the NFSS, valuing it’s sense of community and respectful exchange with nature.
+She works through the process of exploration of Spanish cultures, awakening curiosity, involvement and independent research.
+She also leads Spanish Clubs in other schools in Dorset and has been a Spanish Language instructor for adults.

-Her life experiences also includes professional and vocational performing Arts, meditation and yoga.
-Silvia Finds important that children enjoy their learning process, and likes them to experience their sensorial as well as thinking qualities.
-She rejoices when children gain confidence, empathy and positive group work.
+Her life experiences include professional and vocational performing arts, meditation and yoga.
+Silvia feels it important that children enjoy their learning process, and likes them to experience their sensorial as well as thinking qualities.
+She rejoices when children gain confidence, empathy and are positive within group work.

-Graham is Head of P.E. at our school.
+Graham is Head of PE at our school.
 He has a passion for sport especially football, have represented the County in football and played to a semi-professional level.
-He completed his UEFA B Coaching Licence and Youth Coaching Modules and qualified First Aider and sports injuries.
-He has managed and coached numerous football teams, but particularly within women’s and girls’ football; his 2 claims to fame are coaching Fay White (previous Arsenal and England’s Ladies Captain) and putting his signature to the inauguration document of the Women’s National Football League.
+He has completed UEFA B Coaching Licence, Youth Coaching Modules and is a qualified First Aider for sports injuries.
+He has managed and coached numerous football teams, but particularly within women’s and girl’s football.
+His 2 claims to fame are coaching Fay White (previous Arsenal and England’s Ladies Captain) and putting his signature to the inauguration document of the Women’s National Football League.
 He has coached football and PE in various schools throughout the region and county, and is currently Chairman & Treasurer and founding member of the New Forest Girls Football League.